100% Free Consultation (225) 412-6348

 With the complexities involved in LHWCA claims, having a knowledgeable longshore attorney in Baton Rouge can make a significant difference in the outcome of your case.
 At Arnold & Itkin, we are equipped to navigate these complicated issues and ensure every aspect of your claim is addressed, helping you seek a fair resolution.
 Our clients mean everything to us, and we stop at nothing to help them get the results they need.
 Our testimonials say it all:

 "They have given me my life back…They fought tooth and nail for me and my family.
-Anytime we needed them, they were there."
+Any time we needed them, they were there."

-- Josh Tipton, offshore accident survivor
+- Josh, offshore accident survivor

 Common Challenges Faced by Longshore Workers in Baton Rouge

-Workers Protected by the LHWCA
+Louisiana Workers Protected by the LHWCA

 The following job areas are covered by the LHWCA:

-• Longshore workers and operators
+• Longshore workers

-• Shipbuilders
+• Shipbuilders and shipbreakers

 • Harbor construction workers